SE7ENSKY/react-static-template/README.md

 npm run start
 ```
 ```
-// only for production, server on localhost:8080
+// only for production, server on localhost:8080, bundle visualizer on bundle-statistics.html
 // yarn
 yarn prod